 Set Current Location

 Cafe Katja is a cozy little restaurant with a warm, intimate feel to it.
 A great place for a quiet drink and snacks or a romantic meal, the menu largely features German and Austrian classics like beef goulash, weiner schnitzel, homemade liverwurst, meatballs and soft pretzels.
 Not your typical beer garden, the restaurant is a nice place to enjoy a pleasant meal in a nice ambiance.
-They take reservations for parties of six and more.
-To reserve a table, give them a call.

 This old world German restaurant has an abundance of continental charm.
 It's a touch of Bavaria on the Lower East Side.
 At Loreley, no one goes home hungry and be sure to bring your appetite because the fare is hearty and filling.
 Whether it's the schnitzel sandwiches, liverwurst on German rye, herring in cream sauce with onions or apples and salt potatoes, you will be sure to exceed your daily calorie quotient and be left with barely enough room for a dessert of baked Camembert with loganberry sauce.
 They also have a DJ Lounge in the basement which frequently features international talent.
 Sit in their garden for a lovely setting in which to enjoy your food.